Speaker of the United States House of Representatives: Elections

 The House found itself in a similar dilemma when the 36th Congress met in December 1859.
 Although the Republicans held a plurality, the Republican candidate, John Sherman, was unacceptable to southern oppositionists due to his anti-slavery views, and once again the House was unable to elect a speaker.
 After Democrats allied with southern oppositionists to nearly elect the North Carolina oppositionist William N. H. Smith, Sherman finally withdrew in favor of compromise candidate William Pennington of New Jersey, a former Whig of unclear partisan loyalties, who was finally elected speaker on February 1, 1860.

 In December 1923, at the start of the 68th Congress, Republican Frederick H. Gillett needed nine ballots to win reelection.
 Progressive Republicans had refused to support Gillett in the first eight ballots.
 Only after winning concessions from Republican conference leaders (a seat on the House Rules Committee and a pledge that requested House rules changes would be considered) did they agree to support him.

 In 1997, several Republican congressional leaders tried to force Speaker Newt Gingrich to resign.
 However, Gingrich refused since that would have required a new election for speaker, which could have led to Democrats along with dissenting Republicans voting for Democrat Dick Gephardt (then minority leader) as speaker.
 After the 1998 midterm elections where the Republicans lost seats, Gingrich did not stand for re-election.
 The next two figures in the House Republican leadership hierarchy, Majority Leader Richard Armey and Majority Whip Tom DeLay chose not to run for the office.
 The chairman of the House Appropriations Committee, Bob Livingston, declared his bid for the speakership, which was unopposed, making him speaker-designate.
 It was then revealed, by Livingston himself, who had been publicly critical of President Bill Clinton's alleged perjury during his sexual harassment trial, that he had engaged in an extramarital affair.
 He opted to resign from the House, despite being urged to stay on by House Democratic leader Gephardt.
 Subsequently, the chief deputy whip Dennis Hastert was selected as speaker.
 The Republicans retained their majorities in the 2000, 2002, and 2004 elections.

 The Democrats won a majority of seats in the 2006 midterm elections.
 On November 16, 2006, Nancy Pelosi, who was then minority leader, was selected as speaker-designate by House Democrats.
 When the 110th Congress convened on January 4, 2007, she was elected as the 52nd speaker by a vote of 233–202, becoming the first woman elected speaker of the House.
-Pelosi remained speaker through the 111th Congress, and served again during the 116th and 117th Congresses.
+Pelosi was reelected speaker in the 111th Congress, and again in the 116th and 117th Congresses.